tubbo/breakbeat/README.md

 # Breakbeat

 TelVue's automatic status page application.
 Useful for keeping customers up-to-date on outages or poor performance of their services.
+Breakbeat lives on a VPS outside of TelVue's infrastructure, so it can provide monitoring from a perspective closer to a customer's.
+It's also so that when our entire infrastructure fails, Breakbeat will still be able to provide status updates to our customer base.

 ## Features